 I discovered the high beauty of the Lord of the Rings later than most.
 For the longest time I associated it with dudes who wore Iron Maiden T-shirts and played Dungeons and Dragons in their mom’s basement.
-I assumed it belonged to the pop fantasy genre rife in the 1980’s, evoked now in my mind’s eye by those strange VHS covers, clad with Conan the Barbarian-like kitsch art.
+I assumed it belonged to the pop fantasy genre rife in the 1980’s, evoked now in my mind’s eye by all those heavy metal covers, clad with Frank Frazetta’s dark and bawdy battle scenes.
 What can I say?
 The assumptions conjured in youth divine false visions.
 But too, the page count of the books seemed, to use a Trump adage, “huge,” especially to someone like me who didn’t read much.

 But then, stranger still, I became a reader.
 And the inevitable truism (or cliché?) loomed large, “The book is always better.”
 And the old truism is, well, true, at least in this instance.
 Now, I wouldn’t hesitate to say, “Forgo the movies, at least for a while, read the books.”
 Of course, Jackson’s art deserves all the success and awards it received.
 But there’s a reason people of all types continue to hail Tolkien’s books among the greatest literature of the twentieth and now twenty-first centuries.
 So here are three reasons I think Tolkien’s books reign over Jackson’s movies: